alfunx/.dotfiles/README.md

 dotfiles config --local status.showUntrackedFiles no
 ```

-## Track files
+## Track Files

 Use the default git subcommands to track, update and remove files.
+You can
+obviously also use branches and all other features of git.

 ```bash
 dotfiles status